JohnGiorgi/se_best_practices_ml_perspective/docs/linting_and_formatting.md

 A code formatter is a tool that will ensure your code follows a particular code style.
 Using a consistent code style across your codebase can improve readability.
 Combining an automatic code formatter with a linter is a great way to improve your code style effortlessly.
 A very popular code formatter for python is [`black`](https://github.com/psf/black) and will be our tool of choice in this guide.

-First, just like the `flake8`, lets add `black` as a development dependency.
+First, just like the `flake8`, let's add `black` as a development dependency.

 ```bash
 poetry add --dev black